 The chief executive officer (Executive Director) of the Authority is appointed by the Board.
 Antonio Roberto served in that capacity throughout the audit period.
-Arthur H. Diedrick served as President of the CDA, a paid position during the audit period.
-Mr. Diedrick left his position with the CDA, effective August 1, 2004.
-Ms. Marie O'Brien currently serves as the President of the Connecticut Development Authority.
+Ms. Marie O'Brien currently serves as the President of the Connecticut Development Authority and was appointed by the Board on September 15, 2004.